-Most of the blockchain frameworks like Ethereum are permission-less framework with no trust among the peers.
+Most of the blockchain frameworks like Ethereum are permission-less frameworks with no trust among their peers.
 Thus, in order to validate the transactions, there is a need for consensus algorithms like proof of work, proof of elapsed time in Ethereum.

 Hyperledger Fabric on the other hand is a permissioned network with a certificate authority that onboards every node with a specific digital certificate.
 Thus, the purpose of consensus algorithms in Hyperledger Fabric is completely different.
-Hyperledger Fabric follows a modular approach where in different consensus technique can be plugged in as per the requirement.
+Hyperledger Fabric follows a modular approach wherein different consensus techniques can be plugged in as per the requirement.

-Currently, Hyperledger Fabric uses Solo and Kafka to reach consensus, which require a node to validate a batch of transactions and add them as a new block to the blockchain.
+Currently, Hyperledger Fabric uses Solo and Kafka to reach consensus, which requires a node to validate a batch of transactions and add them as a new block to the blockchain.

 - Safety - Each node is guaranteed the same sequence of inputs and results in the same output on each node.
 When the nodes receive an identical series of transactions, the same state changes will occur on each node.

 - Liveliness - Each non-faulty node will eventually receive every submitted transaction.

 - Solo - It is a Hyperledger Fabric ordering mechanism most typically used by developers experimenting with Hyperledger Fabric networks.
 SOLO involves a single ordering node.
 It is not used in the production environment.

 - Kafka - In Kafka, only the leader does the ordering and only the in-sync replicas can be voted as a leader.
 This provides crash fault-tolerance and finality happens in a matter of seconds.
 While Kafka is crash fault-tolerant, it is not Byzantine fault-tolerant, which prevents the system from reaching an agreement in the case of malicious or faulty nodes.